textX/textX/docs/multimetamodel.md

     Import: 'import' importURI=STRING;

-The global `MetaModelProvider` class is utilized to allocate the file extension to the corresponding meta model:
+The [registration API](registration.md) is utilized to allocate the file extension to the corresponding meta model:

-        scoping.MetaModelProvider.add_metamodel("*.components", mm_components)
-        scoping.MetaModelProvider.add_metamodel("*.users", mm_users)
+    register_language(
+        'components-dsl',
+        pattern='*.components',
+        description='demo',
+        metamodel=mm_components  # or a factory
+    )
+    register_language(
+        'users-dsl',
+        pattern='*.users',
+        description='demo',
+        metamodel=mm_users  # or a factory
+    )

 With this construct we can define a user model referencing a component model:

     import "example.components"
     user pi uses usage.action1

+!!! tip
+    In practice we would usually register our languages using declarative extension points.
+See [the registration API docs](registration.md) for more information.

 ## Use Case: referencing non-textx meta-models/models